pricillaragao-zz/image-filter/README.md

 # Image Filter

-Manipulate your images:
+Manipulate your images with the following options:

+- border color
+- border size
 - blur
+- grayscale
-- size
+- contrast
-- color
+- hue

+To do:
+Download image after editing.